Statement of Belief

 We Shall Rise!

-The idea for Phoenix Rising Inc began over a decade ago when founder Azurdee Garland began working with at-risk teens from around the United States.
+The idea for Phoenix Rising, Inc. began over a decade ago when founder Dr. Azurdee Garland began working with at-risk teens from around the United States.
 Azurdee continuously found herself meeting youth who had been victims of human trafficking and commercial sexual exploitation.
 Azurdee spent time mentoring, educating, and advocating for trafficking victims.

 Phoenix Rising's board is made up of members who provide leadership, volunteer their time, and give financially because they are dedicated to seeing an end to trafficking in our world.

 Interested in becoming a board member?
 Email us at: firstname.lastname@example.org

 Meeting minutes, financials, and other information available by request.

 Copyright © 2023 Phoenix Rising KY - All Rights Reserved.